ignatandrei/patterns/src/patternsSite/docs/patterns/Facade.md

 # Pattern:  Facade

-Facade is is an object that provides a simplified interface to a larger body of code, such as a class library.
+Facade is is an object that provides a simplified interface to a larger body of code, such as a class library.    <br />

 ## Example in .NET :